Introduction

 The nature of the groups that people are members of has changed a lot through history.

-While there were a few individuals who travelled widely, such as the wealthy young man from the Mediterranean, buried around 1,550 B.C. near Stonehenge (in England), and some trade goods from the East arriving in Europe even earlier than that, most people remained in their local area their whole lives.
+While there were a few individuals who travelled widely, such as the wealthy young man from the Mediterranean, buried around 1550 B.C.E. near Stonehenge (in England), as detailed in this article: “From the heat of the Mediterranean?“, and some trade goods from the East arriving in Europe even earlier than that, most people remained in their local area their whole lives.

-Things hadn’t changed all that much for some people, even relatively recently.
+This hadn’t changed all that much for some people, even relatively recently.
 I remember in my youth (the 1970’s), while on holiday (vacation) in rural England, hearing that one of the men in the village had never been as far as the next village which is a two hour walk away.

 As history progressed to feudal societies, the groups that most people interacted with became somewhat larger, with a lord sharing some news from other regions, and sometimes needing his serfs to travel off to war against other regions or countries.
 Trade was also becoming more common.

 A specialist in any area of expertise was a lot more individual than a general farm worker (which most people had been a generation before).
-This meant membership of a small group of specialists, as well as having some degree of interactions with much larger groups due to dramatic improvements in communications and media.
+This meant membership of a small group of similar specialists, as well as having some degree of interactions with much larger groups due to dramatic developments in communications and media.

 Contemporary individuality.

 While such people might like to think that their beliefs are chosen from their own free personal decisions, in reality one doesn’t observe a multitude of unique and unrelated belief-systems, one for each individual.
 The observable reality is that belief is determined mostly at the group level, and the “free choice” (in reality mostly determined by fairly obvious factors) is of which groups to be a member of, although there are a few people having an apparently significant role in forming new groups (more on how groups really work, below).
+This is true even though the groups involved are typically divided into much smaller sub-cultures than was the case a century ago.

 Being different (sort-of).

 There can be a lot of tension between being different and fitting in.
-People want to be seen as being different, and tend to think of themselves as being different, while, in reality acting as members of sub-groups, and finding people who are different in the same way they are.
+People want to be seen as being different, and tend to think of themselves as being different, while, in reality, acting strongly as members of sub-groups, and finding people who are different in the same way they are.

 Another artist told me a very similar story . . . he was commissioned by a business to draw their company Christmas card design.
 They said that what they wanted was something totally new, nothing like their previous cards.
 So he drew something new.
 Their response was “where’s the polar bear?
 We always have a polar bear on our Christmas cards!”.
 By the end of several rounds of changes, what they really wanted was something almost identical to their previous cards, just barely different enough to be able to be justifiable as “different”.